mindwind/my-draft/note/english_phrases.md

   If you cheat on me, get a hotel room - don't be so in my face about it.

 - in light of  根据
-  We must ascertain the responsibility in light of different situtations.
+  We must ascertain the responsibility in light of different situations.

+- in a row  接连
+  He finished second in the championship four years in a row.

 --------------------------------------------------------------------------------